oscimp/WRTD-FMC-ADC/si570/README.md

 Finally, reading and writing to the Si570 clock registers is done thanks to two functions that perform the right sequence of register accesses to the I2C master.
 These are named `fa_i2c_read` and `fa_i2c_write` and are written inside an additional `fa-i2c.h` header file.
 Read the comments of these functions if you want to undersand the sequence of instructions that is done.

+Since the Si570 registers are arranged in a way where variables are contained in several registers, and some register contain parts of different variables, it was required to to some bit manipulations to retrieve the values wanted.
+Also when writing, it was necesary to read registers beforehand to preserve bits that should not be modified.

 ### Interacting with sysfs